You’re on Holiday!

 Be prepared for both warm and cold temperatures.
 Generally speaking on our summer tours you can enjoy warm days but nights can sometimes get cooler.
 It’s a good idea to pack a warm pair of socks, woolly sweater or hooded jacket, hats, gloves, rain jacket, hiking shoes, warm coat and of course your favorite fancy Las Vegas outfit!

-We recommend 3 season sleeping bag for your Southwest USA summer tour and essential camping items such as a torch and a decent battery operated alarm clock!
-On our Grand Canyon, Yosemite and Bryce tours we advise some warm sleep wear.
+We recommend 3 season sleeping bag for your Southwest USA summer tour and essential camping items such as a torch and a decent battery operated alarm clock.
+On our Grand Canyon, Zion, Monument Valley and Bryce tours we advise some warm sleep wear.
+Campgrounds are privately owned and operated and offer very high standards.
+The campgrounds on our tours have full bathrooms and hot showers (bring your own towel) as well as electricity and charging points for cameras and cells phones etc. Most campgrounds have complimentary wifi.
+Some of them even have outdoor hot tubs and swimming pools so if you wish to take advantage of these things please bring a bathing suit.

 I’ve never camped before will that be a problem?

 Don’t worry!
 We will take care of pretty much everything-we supply all necessary camping equipment except your sleeping bag.
-We call it comfort camping or “glamping”!
-Our spacious four person tents are easy to put up and take down and our experienced tour leaders are there to help you every step of the way.
-Sharing a tent with a fellow trekker of the same sex will leave you with plenty of extra room!
+We call it comfort camping or “glamping”.
+Our spacious two person tents are easy to put up and take down and our experienced tour leaders are there to help you every step of the way.
+If you are a solo traveler you will be paired with a tent partner of the same gender.
 Most of the campsites we us are fully equipped with WIFI, laundry, hot showers, some even have outdoor hot tubs and swimming pools.

-Helping out on the camp kitchen is fun way to sample cuisine from all over the world -your tour leader will guide you through chores.
-Shopping for meals, loading and unloading the trailer, and preparing meals will make you part of the team!
+On 7-21 day tours, helping out on the camp kitchen is fun way to sample cuisine from all over the world -your tour leader will guide you through chores.
+Shopping for meals, loading and unloading the trailer, and preparing meals will make you part of the team.

 How much are the hotels en route?

-Our local payment policy for en route hotels enables us to keep the cost of your tour low and gives us more flexibility in the hotels we use, allowing us to take advantage of special discounts and incentives.
-En route hotels are usually between $30-$50 per person per night and are offered on a same twin share or couple basis.
-Where indicated we may also use hostels.
+On our 7-21 day tours where there is an overnight hotel stop our local payment policy for en route hotels enables us to keep the cost of your tour low.
+It also gives us more flexibility in the hotels we use, allowing us to take advantage of special discounts and incentives.
+En route hotels where applicable are usually between $30-$50 per person per night and are offered on a same twin share or couple basis.
+This applies to our 7 day Yellowstone Tour only which has a 1 night hotel stay in Salt Lake City.

 Can I come on the tours on my own?

 Traveling solo?
-Take advantage of our no single person supplement policy, many of our clients are traveling solo, you can relax knowing that you will not be charged a penalty for a single person booking and since you will be traveling with like minded individuals who share your passion for adventure you will be sure to have new friends and memories to last a lifetime.
+Take advantage of our no single person supplement policy, many of our clients are traveling solo, you can relax knowing that you will not be charged a penalty for a single person booking on our camping tours.
+Since you will be traveling with like minded individuals who share your passion for adventure travel you will be sure to have new friends and memories to last a lifetime.

 How much should I budget for food?

-In order to help you budget for meals on our camping tours, your tour leader will arrange a food kitty of $10 per person per day.
+On our 7-21 day camping tours in order to help you budget for meals, your tour leader will arrange a food kitty of $10 per person per day.
 This generally covers breakfast, sandwich lunch and an evening meal on camping days.
 It does not cover soft drinks, alcohol or meals at local restaurants when groups decide to sample local cuisine.
 Naturally it doesn’t cover meals on hotel stops.

 Can I take part in some optional activities?